amized/react-sequencer/README.md

 ## Overview

-React Sequencer sets up a a step-based sequencer that transitions through any number of steps with indivdual durations.
+React Sequencer sets up a step-based sequencer that transitions through any number of steps with indivdual durations.

 The idea here is that you get a simple, easily-configurable, non-ambiguous state machine and api to control your animations.
 The state is passed to your component and it's totally up to you how you render it - whether it's through css animation, className animation or use of an external graphics library.